Home CaliforniaCalifornia – General info

 Tel: 001-530-544-8113

-In the unpretentious steak house there are also good dishes with fish and chicken.
+In the unpretentious Steak House, there are also good dishes with fish and chicken.
 Many locals come mainly because of the low prices.
-From the window seats you overlook the Napa Valley Airport.
+The window seats overlook the Napa Valley Airport.

 Address: